psolbach/icondump/README.md

 - [x] Google larger site-icons for the gazillion-th time
 - [x] Build a favicon API instead because the standard is outdated
 - [x] Start gathering icon resources, use the API as a shim
-- [ ] Revisit the favicon spec, request for comments
+- [x] Open the API to anyone as a favicon drop-in
-- [ ] Fingers crossed
+- [ ] Will it blend?

 This is the data repository for [iconbin.com](http://iconbin.com), mapping domain names to beautiful favicons of all variety – accessible via API, driven by the community and made available through a CDN.
 Iconbin functions as a "shim" or "polyfill" because the favicon standard won't change over night.
 The goal is to propose a new [favicon specification](https://www.w3.org/2005/10/howto-favicon).
 This very much hinges on contributions, so please go ahead.
 Read more about it [here](https://psolbach.com/write/icons-by-api-iconbin-image-assets-brands-logos-5).